-Thanks to the digital age and technology, psychologists can now reach more people than ever before, especially those that are isolated.
+Thanks to the digital age and technology, psychologists can now reach more people than ever before, especially those who are isolated.

 Some people are reluctant when it comes to seeking out and consulting with a psychologist.
 Utilizing something like telepsychology can significantly reduce this fear and improve access to quality care.